SAME2023NeurIPS/SAME/README.md

 ### Explanation on the synthetic Barabási–Albert graphs: `BA-2Motifs` dataset

-SAME exactly finds the ground-truth explanation (a 5-node-house-structure motif) compared to other baselines.
+SAME can exactly find the ground-truth explanation (a 5-node-house-structure motif) compared to other baselines.

 <p align="center">
   <br />